Bed bugs aren’t just a problem within your home. They can be carried around and spread without even realising it.

 Bed bugs require dark, cool areas to live and multiply.
 This means that your luggage or clothing can quite easily pick up bed bugs from infested areas and carry them with you to other areas.

 They feed off the blood of humans and animals and can grow to the size of an apple seed.
-They look like small, oval, reddish-brown critters, however, they can go unnoticed as they like to hide in cracks, and crevices in walls or furniture, as well as the seams and pleats of bed linen.
+They look like small, oval, reddish-brown critters.
+However, they can go unnoticed as they like to hide in cracks, and crevices in walls or furniture, as well as the seams and pleats of bed linen.

-So, what steps should you take to protect yourself from carrying bed bugs?
+What steps should you take to protect yourself from carrying bed bugs?

 1. Protect items in your luggage